 There must have been some prior contact though because, reportedly before her arrival, Colonel George Crosfield (who would hold the post of Legion Chairman 1927-1930) asked General Secretary Colonel Edward Charles Heath DSO if he would meet with Madame Guérin.
 Anna Guérin showed the British Legion men samples of her artificial poppies.
 She asked if they would consider adopting the remembrance poppy symbol.

 Anna Guérin wrote in her 1941 Synopsis [sic]: “Field Marshall Haig , the President , called a meeting where I explain the Idea which was adopted immediately , but they had no money in the Treasury to order their Poppies .
 It was September and the Armistice day in November.
 I offered them to order their Poppies in France for them , so my own responsibility , that they would paid them after .
 Gladly they accepted my offer .

 Sir Francis* went to Paris with me and we made the arrangement , we ordered for 1 million flowers of silk poppies.
 Their first National Flanders ‘ Poppy day was an enormous success and it has developed so well , so big that for the past 15 years the ENGLISH EMPIRE was selling 25.000.000 flanders ‘ Poppies on Armistice day , poppies made by the disabled soldiers in a factory near Birmingham.”

-Ahead of the 1942 Armistice Day, the Gloucester Journal (07 November 1942), an article recounted facts ahead of the 1942 Armistice Day.
-The article was written for the paper’s children’s column ‘Children’s Corner.
+Ahead of the 1942 Armistice Day, the Gloucester Journal (07 November) printed an article in the paper’s children’s column ‘Children’s Corner.
 Conducted by Uncle Charlie’ but it would have been thoroughly enlightening to any reader, regardless of age.
-It recalled that “The Poppy Day idea came to the British Legion rather mysteriously, and there were grave doubts at first as to whether it would “take on” …”.
+It recounted that “The Poppy Day idea came to the British Legion rather mysteriously, and there were grave doubts at first as to whether it would “take on” …”.